1. Get started

 Showing details of the last selected card: subject, teachers, classes and scheduled + [desired] + (alternative) rooms

-Select multiple cards in order to perform actions on more than one card.
-For instance, drag and drop cards, or edit multiple cards, clip, copy, pin/unpin, merge/split, etc. via card's context menu.
-Click and drag the cursor across timetable.
-A rectangular marquee will appear, with one corner where you started dragging and the opposite corner where you stopped and all cards inside the marquee will be selected.
+Select multiple cards to perform actions on more than one card.
+For instance, you can drag and drop cards, and also edit multiple cards, clip, copy, pin/unpin, merge/split, etc. via the card's context menu.

 Selecting multiple cards by surrounding desired cards with the mouse